 - Be permanently resident in an eligible Commonwealth country

-- By September 2020, hold a first degree of at least upper second class (2:1) standard, or a second class degree and a relevant postgraduate qualification (usually a Master’s degree).
-The CSC typically does not fund a second UK Master’s degree.
-If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study.
+- By September 2022, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
+The CSC would not normally fund a second UK Master’s degree.
+If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study

 - Be unable to afford to study in the UK without this scholarship